 Scroll down to find some key points, and an FAQ with answers to any questions you may have.

 - Lectures will be conducted entirely online.
 To avoid health risks related to indoor gatherings in public spaces, all lectures will be delivered “live.”
 They will be recorded for viewing at a later time for those students who either can’t attend the live viewing, or wish to otherwise refer back to a lecture after the fact.

 - Timed examinations, where applicable, will be replaced by other methods of evaluation.
 This may include a grade which gives more weight to a cumulative assessment of work submitted throughout the year.
-As we get closer to the start of the Fall term, instructors of individual courses will have specific details for their students.

 - The format of final assignments and projects will be specific to each course.
 The location of students, as well as the amount of access they have to campus, will be taken into consideration to ensure an equitable and supportive learning environment.